davidyemo/Azure-Labs/Labs/Lab7.md

 Task 1: Create and configure a storage account

-Created and configured a storage account with read access geo-redundant storage and no public access.
-Enabled access from my client IP, set a lifecycle rule to move blobs to cool storage after 30 days, and verified all settings.
+Created and configured a storage account with read access geo-redundant storage set a lifecycle rule to move blobs to cool storage after 30 days, and verified all settings.

 ![logo](https://github.com/dy1000/Azure-Administrator-AZ-104-Labs/blob/main/Labs/All-Files/lab7-pic1.png?raw=true)